Exploring from Hazelgrove – Loch Ness and beyond

 Urquhart Castle, Loch Ness

 This is essentially the ‘classic’ historic tour.
-The first stop is Culloden Battlefield, where in 1746 Bonnie Prince Charlie lead his troops to a catastrophic defeat.
+The first stop is Culloden Battlefield, where in 1746 the Jacobite clans under the command of Bonnie Prince Charlie were defeated by the Hanoverian troops of the Duke of Cumberland.
+With over 1500 Jacobites killed, it was a catastrophic defeat which had huge impact on the Highlands and one which can still be seen and felt to this day .
 The National Trust for Scotland owns the site, and it has a very informative visitor centre.
 But you need only walk out onto the battlefield with rain sweeping across the moor to ‘feel’ the history!

 Clava Cairns is the next stop.
-Used as long ago as 3500BC, these massive stone structures were used for collective burials by cremation.
+Dating back 3500BC, these well preserved massive stone structures were used for collective burials by cremation.
 Tucked away in woods off the main road, they stand as an eerie testament to ancient times.

-From Clava carry on to Fort George.
-Built after Culloden, it was the largest military fortification in Europe at the time and it is still in use today.
+From Clava Cairns it is only another short drive on to Fort George.
+Built after Culloden to keep the Highlanders under control, it was the largest military fortification in Europe at the time and is still used today as a military barracks .
 Jutting out in to the Moray Firth, dolphins can sometimes be seen from the ramparts!

-After Fort George, travel along the A82 on the north side of the loch to Castle Urquhart.
-The lounge window also has a fantastic view of the castle!
-One of the most visited attractions in the whole of Scotland this scenic ruin towers above some of the deepest water in Loch Ness.
-Finally, return to Hazelgrove via the village of Fort Augustus.
+After Fort George, travel along the A82 on the north side of Loch Ness to Castle Urquhart.
+(Hazelgrove lounge window also has a great view across the loch to the castle!
+One of the most visited attractions in the whole of Scotland this scenic ruin towers above the deepest water in Loch Ness.
+Finally, if you have time, return to Hazelgrove via the village of Fort Augustus at the southwest end of the loch.

 2. Loch Ness Circular.

-From Whitebridge continue up to the route’s highest point at Suidhe Chuimen at 1200ft.
+From Whitebridge continue up to the route’s highest point at Suidhe Chuimen at 400m.
 From here there are excellent views back north towards Loch Mhor.
 Take a short walk on a section of the South Loch Ness Trail to get even better views.
-Then it’s on down past lonely Loch Tarff to Fort Augustus.
-Fort Augustus has many attractions, most noteworthy being the Caledonian Canal and the series of locks.
-It’s a great place just to wander and browse the shops.
+Then it’s on down past Loch Tarff to Fort Augustus.
+Fort Augustus has a number of attractions, the most noteworthy being the Caledonian Canal and canal locks, as well as a number of souvenir shops and restaurants.
+You can also take a trip out on Loch Ness from here with Cruise Loch Ness

 After Fort Augustus the next stop is Invermoriston with its old Telford bridge built in 1813 and picturesque riverside walk.
-Why not take a detour up Glen Moriston and see the very strange and unexplained ‘preachers footprints’
+From here you can also take a short detour up Glen Moriston and visit the site of the very strange and unexplained ‘preachers footprints’

 3. Towards Skye and Wester Ross